-2 The strongest predictor of whether students would apply to a CollegePoint school is whether they have a CollegePoint public college or university in their state.
+5 The strongest predictor of whether students would apply to a CollegePoint school is whether they have a CollegePoint public college or university in their state.
 Advising Standard students without a public CollegePoint institution in their state are much less likely to apply, which is consistent with prior work documenting high rates of undermatch among students in rural communities who often lack access to school- or community-based college planning information or support (Hoxby and Avery, 2012; Hoxby and Turner, 2013).

-Despite Advising Plus generating substantial positive effects on the incented inputs, however, we find no evidence that increasing student completion of key college and financial aid milestones, as incented by Advising Plus, resulted in improved enrollment quality.
-This is despite several prior experimental studies demonstrating strong links between milestone completion and improved enrollment quality.
-Across experimental conditions 55.2 percent of students enrolled at a CollegePoint school.
-Given our large sample size we can rule out impacts greater than three percentage points.3 We do not find evidence of heterogeneity in the impacts of Advising Plus on enrollment quality by students' baseline propensity to apply, or across advising organizations or student subgroups.
+This is despite several prior experimental studies demonstrating strong links between college and financial aid application milestone completion and improved enrollment quality.
+Given our large sample size we can rule out impacts greater than three percentage points.
+We do not find evidence of heterogeneity in the impacts of Advising Plus on enrollment quality by students' baseline propensity to apply, or across advising organizations or student subgroups.

-Why, despite Advising Plus leading to a higher-quality choice set and greater advising support with financial aid, did this incentive program not result in improved enrollment quality?
-While Advising Plus students applied to the most selective colleges and universities, many of which meet students' full need with financial aid at substantially higher rates, they were no more likely to report being accepted to these institutions, despite being high in the national distribution of college entrance exam scores and from a socioeconomic background that many institutions indicate is central to their diversity goals.4 The lack of a commensurate increase in acceptances given the substantial increase in application rate is inconsistent with prior experimental work, in which encouraging students to apply to highly-selective institutions resulted in both higher rates of admission and enrollment (Hoxby and Turner, 2013).5 This result is, however, in line with
+Why, despite Advising Plus leading to a higher-quality choice set and greater advising support, did this incentive program not result in improved enrollment quality?
+Results from the survey suggest a combination of factors contribute to the lack of enrollment effects, including lack of admission to the most selective institutions, lack of affordability at selective institutions to which students were admitted, and student preferences to attend institutions closer to home.
+While Advising Plus students applied to the most selective colleges and universities, many of which meet students' full need with financial aid, they were no more likely to report being accepted to these institutions, despite being high in the national distribution of college entrance exam scores and from a socioeconomic background that many institutions indicate is central to their diversity goals.
+This result is in line with recent evidence showing that students from families in the top one percent of income are substantially more likely to receive acceptance at an elite university compared to applicants lower in the income distribution with the same SAT and ACT scores (Chetty, Deming, and Friedman, 2023).